DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Abstract

 \section{Abstract}

 Task oriented dialog systems often rely on static exploration strategies that do not adapt to dynamic dialog contexts, leading to inefficient exploration and suboptimal performance.
-We propose DyBBT, a novel dialog policy learning framework that formalizes the exploration challenge through a structured cognitive state space $\mathcal{C}$ capturing dialog progression, user uncertainty, and slot dependency.
-DyBBT proposes a bandit inspired meta-controller that dynamically switches between a fast intuitive inference (System 1) and a slow deliberative reasoner (System 2) based on real-time cognitive states and visitation counts.
-Extensive experiments on single- and multi-domain benchmarks show that DyBBT achieves state-of-the-art performance in success rate, efficiency, and generalization, with human evaluations confirming its decisions are well aligned with expert judgment.
-Code is available at \href{https://github.com/carsonz/DyBBT}{https://github.com/carsonz/DyBBT}.
+We propose DyBBT\footnote{https://github.com/carsonz/DyBBT}, a novel dialog policy learning framework that formalizes the exploration challenge through a structured cognitive state space $\mathcal{C}$ that captures dialog progression, user uncertainty, and slot dependency.
+DyBBT proposes a bandit-inspired meta-controller that dynamically switches between a fast intuitive inference (System 1) and a slow deliberative reasoner (System 2) based on real-time cognitive states and visitation counts.
+Extensive experiments on single- and multi-domain benchmarks show that DyBBT achieves SOTA performance in success rate, efficiency, and generalization, with human evaluations confirming that its decisions are well-aligned with expert judgment.